 Ilana Gold joined the news team as a general assignment reporter in December 2011.
 Her main emphasis is covering public safety across the state and the city of Waterbury.

-Prior to her position at NBC Connecticut, she worked for KOAT in Albuquerque, New Mexico for four years, where she focused on crime issues.
+Prior to her position at NBC Connecticut, she worked for KOAT in Albuquerque, N.M. for four years, where she focused on crime issues.
 She was the lead reporter on many stories that garnered national attention, from workplace shootings, to wildfires.
-Before New Mexico, Ilana was a general assignment reporter in Spokane, Washington and received an Emmy nomination for storm coverage.
+Before New Mexico, Ilana was a general assignment reporter in Spokane, Wash., and received an Emmy nomination for storm coverage.

-Ilana is a native of Denver, Colorado, and this is her first time living on the East Coast.
+Ilana is a native of Denver, Colo., and this is her first time living on the East Coast.

 If you have story ideas for Ilana, you can email her at email@example.com.